Programming-from-A-to-Z/A2Z-F15/week11/notes.md

 Another topic relevant to server-side programming is "persistance".
 In other words, let's say you want to build a text classifier.
 [NaturalNode](https://github.com/NaturalNode/natural) includes as one of its features [Bayesian Text Classification](https://web.stanford.edu/class/cs124/lec/naivebayes.pdf) which we briefly covered in [week five]((http://shiffman.github.io/A2Z-F15/week5/notes.html)).

 Let's assume your application classifies text as "happy" or "sad".
 The system is "trained" by users submitting text tagged with the appropriate category (happy or sad).
-The server passes all this text to a `Classifier` object stores all the relevant counts and probabilities for the submitted text.
+The server passes all this text to a `Classifier` object which stores all the relevant counts and probabilities for the submitted text.
 After running your application for a week, you have hundreds of submissions.
-What if you now need to restart the server?
+What would happen in the server crashed and you had to restart it?

-If all of the data is just stored in memory in the Classifier object, it will all be lost as soon as you quit the server.
-The solution is to save the data somewhere permanent that persists even when the server stops running.
+If all of the data is just stored in memory in the `Classifier` object, it will all be lost as soon as the server quits.
+A solution is to save the data somewhere permanent that persists even when the server stops running.
 You could certainly use a database (like [mongodb](https://docs.mongodb.org/ecosystem/drivers/node-js/) or the simpler [nedb](https://github.com/louischatriot/nedb)) but for some basic scenarios these solutions can be overkill.

-One option is to just write out a text file and the JSON format can be most convenient.
+One option is to just write out a text file filled with JSON.
 The `fs` module can handle the reading and writing and the [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) object has functions `parse()` and `stringify()` to convert back and forth from JS object to raw text.

 Here is the skeleton of code used in the examples here.
 Step 1 for the server is to check and see if the file exists.
 (The code below is from a sentiment analysis scenario where words and their positive/negative score are stored in a file called `additional.json`.)